Ascent of Pico de Teide on 1998-12-01

 Ascent Trip ReportOn a family holiday to Tenerife with my wife and 2 very small children, and my brother with his wife and baby, we planned days on the beach, sun-bathing and swimming, visiting playparks and botanic gardens, and much eating and drinking, but we also wanted to climb the highest mountain in the Canaries and the whole of Spain.

 We descended on the official stepped pathway and let ourselves out past the chain at the bottom.
 No rangers were seen so we took the cable car back down and encouraged our wives to replicate our ascent while we looked after the children.
 However, on their climb they took the more direct route on the main path up the steps and were challenged and made to turn back by a pair of burly officials!

 Somewhat frustrated we managed to get full information about the permit system from a local tourist office the next day and after a visit to the Ministerio de Medio Ambiente in Santa Cruz de Tenerife we acquired permits for the last day of our holiday.
-Unfortunately we were once again thwarted, this time by the weather which was too cold and windy for the teleferico to run and we didn't have time to hike all the way up because our flight time was mid-afternoon.
+Unfortunately the women were once again thwarted, this time by the weather which was too cold and windy for the teleferico to run and we didn't have time to hike all the way up because our flight time was mid-afternoon.

 This page has been served 2138 times since 2005-01-15.